awused/wallpapers/README.md

 The preview command is used to show you what a wallpaper will look like after processing.
 Using different flags it's possible to set all the same image manipulation values that are available in the config file, allowing you to dial in the specific settings you want.
 See `wallpapers preview -h` for more details.

-Not yet implemented for Wayland, may be dropped as `interactive` is generally superior.
+Not supported for Wayland, may be dropped as `interactive` is generally superior.

 # Image Manipulation